-Some Responses Could Result in Uncertain Costs or Savings.
+Some Responses Could Result in Uncertain Revenue Impacts.
 As we discuss above, a potential reaction to this measure may be for a home care organization to increase its annual revenue.
 To the extent an organization increases the price of its services (using the price increase to increase the wages of its home care aides), there could be an increase in state revenues in the form of higher personal income taxes paid by home care aides (if these home care aides are earning enough to be required to pay annual income taxes).

-Under the scenario where a home care organization goes out of business, there could be lost tax revenue to the state if another organization does not pick up the clients that were previously being served by the organization that went out of business.
-This is because the organization that went out of business would no longer be paying corporate taxes and some of the home care aides of the former business may no longer be working or paying income taxes.
+Under the scenario where a home care organization does not apply for or is not granted an adjustment to the cost ratio and accordingly goes out of business, there could be lost tax revenue to the state if another organization does not pick up the clients that were previously being served by the organization that went out of business.
+This is because the organization that went out of business would no longer be paying taxes on its business income and some of the home care aides of the former business may no longer be working and paying income taxes.
 (On the other hand, it is possible that the organization may stop operating a home care business, but decide to operate a home health or referral agency instead, thus continuing to generate tax revenue to the state.)

 Overall Fiscal Impact Depends on the Mix of Behavioral Responses.
 The net fiscal impact of this measure (beyond the relatively certain state agency administrative costs) will depend on how each private home care organization will respond to the measure.
 Since how an organization responds to the measure will vary based on the individual characteristics of that organization, the initiative's fiscal impact on state and local governments could vary by home care organization.
 For example, a home care organization that raises revenue and wages for aides to become compliant with this measure could have a positive effect on state finances through potentially higher income taxes.
-However, this positive effect on state revenues could be offset if another organization goes out of business and an organization that stays in business does not assume its prior clients.
+However, this positive effect on state revenues could be offset to some degree if another organization goes out of business and an organization that stays in business does not assume its prior clients.